open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 #### Install Docker – Windows

 - Follow "Install Docker – Linux" above and select Debian under the "Platform" column
-- If you had trouble with installing WSL earlier:`choco install docker-desktop`
+- If you are unable to install WSL 2 earlier:`choco install docker-desktop`

 ## Node.js